arangodb/docs-hugo/README.md

 description: >-
   You can do this and that with X, and it is ideal to solve problem Y
 ---
+{{< description >}}

 ...
 ```

-It should end without a period, contain no links and usually avoid other markup
+The lead paragraph text should end without a period, contain no links and usually
-as well (bold, italic).
+avoid other markup as well but bold, italic, and inline code are acceptable.

-### Adding a page
+### Add a page

 Start off by finding a file name.
 It should be: